EMR API Integration: Step-by-Step Guide for Healthcare Organizations

 This guide explains how EMR API integration works, its core technical requirements, common challenges, and a step-by-step implementation framework for healthcare organizations.

-What is EMR API Integration?
+What is EMR API Integration in Healthcare?

 EMR API Integration is the process of using Electronic Medical Records Application Programming Interface Integration.
-It acts as a bridge between different healthcare software systems, allowing them to securely exchange patient data.Â
+It acts as a bridge between different healthcare software systems, allowing them to securely exchange patient data.

 What EMR API integration does: